codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.4.2 =
+* Added query variable to activate safe mode
+* Fixed settings not saving
+* Fixed snippet descriptions not displaying on manage menu
+* Added settings to disable description and tag editors
+* Fixed: Load CodeMirror after plugin styles to fix error with Zenburn theme
+* Fixed: Hide snippet scope icons when the scope selector is disabled
+* Fixed description heading on edt snippet menu being hidden when visual editor disabled
+* Updated editor preview updating code to use vanilla JavaScript instead of jQuery
+* Fixed: Deactivate a shared network snippet on all subsites when it looses its sharing status

 = 2.4.1 =
 * Fixed CodeMirror themes not being detected on settings page